ojayde1/GlobalCurrency-CountryData/README.md

 ![Screenshot (242)](https://github.com/user-attachments/assets/6a3473b7-2b89-429a-a88e-95ca65199b96)

 ## 2.3.
 Run the Container Locally (Optional but Recommended)
-Before pushing, run the container locally to confirm it's working perfectly:
+Before pushing i did run the container locally to confirm it's working perfectly:

 ```bash
 docker run -d -p 3000:3000 ojayde35/globalcurrency-countrydata-app:latest
 ```
 ![Screenshot (243)jr](https://github.com/user-attachments/assets/01a273a8-2378-4c79-91a1-ed2be148794c)

-You can view the application running on localhost:3000 in your browser.
+viewed the application running on localhost:3000 in your browser.

 ![Screenshot (241)](https://github.com/user-attachments/assets/2d27a537-a133-4bef-8832-c904d7fccfb2)

 ## 2.4.
 Push the Image to Your Docker Hub Registry
-First, log in to Docker Hub from your terminal:
+logged in to Docker Hub from your terminal:

 ```bash
 docker login -u
 ```
-Follow the browser-based authentication prompt.
-Press ENTER when prompted to open your browser, complete the login there, and your terminal will then log in automatically.

-Once logged in, push the image:
+Once logged in, i pushed the image:
 ```bash
 docker push ojayde35/globalcurrency-countrydata-app:latest
 ```